godotengine/godot-docs/tutorials/xr/openxr_composition_layers.rst

 .. figure:: img/openxr_composition_layer_hole_punch.webp
    :align: center

-   Use case showing how the users hand is incorrectly obscured by a composition layer when hole punching is not used.
+   Use case showing how the user's hand is incorrectly obscured by a composition layer when hole punching is not used.